-Sarah Klahn has more than 20 years’ experience trying complex water cases, including matters in state district and water court, federal court and before administrative agencies.
-To her trial practice, she brings a technical background in science and mathematics, and is especially adept at working with technical and engineering experts.
-Her clients value her willingness to take cases to trial, as well as her ability to identify negotiated solutions that result in elegant resolution of complex matters.
+Sarah Klahn has more than 20 years’ experience trying complex water cases, including matters in state district and water court, federal court, and before administrative agencies.
+To her trial practice, she brings a technical background in science and mathematics, which facilitates her work with technical and engineering experts.
+Her clients value her willingness to take cases to trial when necessary, as well as her ability to craft durable negotiated solutions to complex matters when possible.

-Sarah’s clients include municipalities, ranchers and private entities in Colorado, New Mexico and Idaho, for whom she has tried cases of first impression, settled large complex matters with durable negotiated solutions, and won appeals in both Idaho and Colorado Supreme Courts.
-In addition to her expertise in water law, she has also litigated cases involving the extent of agency authority, state/federal jurisdictional questions, water quality, municipal law and Taxpayer Bill of Rights (TABOR) issues.
+Sarah’s clients include municipalities, districts, ranchers, and private entities in Colorado, New Mexico, and Idaho, for whom she has tried cases of first impression, settled large complex matters, and won appeals in both Idaho and Colorado Supreme Courts.
+In addition to her expertise in water law, she has also litigated cases involving the extent of agency authority, state/federal jurisdictional questions, water quality, municipal law, and Taxpayer Bill of Rights (TABOR) issues.
 Sarah is a member of the trial team representing Texas in Texas v.
 New Mexico and Colorado (Original No. 141), pending before the United States Supreme Court, scheduled for trial in spring 2021.

-Sarah also makes time to give back to her profession in various writing and speaking engagements; annually she is also the editor of the Water Law Chapter of Colorado Methods of Practice, editor of the RMMLF Mining Law chapter on water rights, and she edits the Water Rights-Water Quality chapter in the Colorado Bar Association’s Water Law Benchbook.
-She is a co-author of Law of Water Resource Utilization to be published by the ABA in 2018.
+Sarah also makes time to give back to her profession in various writing and speaking engagements; annually she is the editor of the Water Law Chapter of Colorado Methods of Practice, the editor of the RMMLF Mining Law chapter on water rights, and she edits the Water Rights-Water Quality chapter in the Colorado Bar Association’s Water Law Benchbook.
+She is a co-author of Law of Water Resource Utilization published by the ABA in 2019.

 In her off hours, Sarah stays immersed in the water world – over the summer, she pursues long distance marathon swimming and has completed several 10k races.
 She swam the width of Lake Tahoe in 2018.
 During the winter months, Sarah takes snow water equivalent measurements during backcountry telemark ski expeditions.

-In 2005 Sarah brought suit against the Colorado State Engineer for failure to protect vested water rights of ranching interests from the impacts of groundwater diversions associated with oil and gas development.
-The Colorado Supreme Court agreed with the water court that the State Engineer had an obligation to regulate oil and gas groundwater diversions.
+In 2005, Sarah brought suit against the Colorado State Engineer for failure to protect vested water rights of ranching interests from the impacts of groundwater diversions associated with oil and gas development.
+The Colorado Supreme Court agreed with Sarah’s position and the water court that the State Engineer had an obligation to regulate oil and gas groundwater diversions.

 A case similar to Vance was also brought in Wyoming seeking protection of vested water rights for ranching interests.